TosbackCgusBridge-Bot/CGUs-versions/Drugs/Privacy Policy.md

 In order to use some areas of this web site, you must first complete the registration form.
 During registration you are required to provide contact information such as your name, age, email address, preferred username, password and preferred subscriptions.
 We will only use this information to contact you about the services on our site in which you have expressed interest.
 You also have the option to provide demographic information to us. we encourage you to submit this information so we can provide you a more personalized experience on our site.

-If your personally identifiable information changes, or if you no longer desire our service, you may update or deactivate your information by signing into your account or by emailing our Customer Support or by contacting us by telephone or postal mail at the contact information listed above.
+If your personally identifiable information changes, or if you no longer desire our service, you may update, delete, or deactivate your information by signing into your account or by emailing our Customer Support or by contacting us by telephone or postal mail at the contact information listed above.

 E-mail Disclosure